-0.B.1 Thru Management System and Implementation of the ETI Code, Jan 20 the company implement and maintain systems for delivering compliance to this Code.

-0.B.2 Permit Sanitary Permission of Functioning from Ministry of Health MS-DRRSCH-DARSNI-PSF-761-2019 valid thru 16 DEC 24 allow to operate legally in premises with the correct business licenses and ensure that all relevant land rights have been complied

-0.B.3 Sadie Saborio, Administrator was appoint as senior member of management as responsible for compliance with the Code.
+- 0.B.1 Through Management System and Implementation of the ETI Code, Jan 20 the company implement and maintain systems for delivering compliance to this Code. - 0.B.2 Permit Sanitary Permission of Functioning from Ministry of Health MS-DRRSCH-DARSNI-PSF-761-2019 valid thru 16 DEC 24 allow to operate legally in premises with the correct business licenses and ensure that all relevant land rights have been complied - 0.B.3 Sadie Saborío, Administrator was appoint as senior member of management as responsible for compliance with the Code. - 0.B.4 The company has communicated the code to workers. - 0.B.5 The stakeholders have been notified of the compliance standards of the company and the Claims Procedure.